General Resources

 CBE Student Grievance Process

-Introduction & Purpose
+Introduction

 This process aims to establish a uniform grievance system across all CBE departments, ensuring accountability and a just academic environment for all students.
-If you or someone you are advocating for has a grievance, please review this document carefully to determine the best course of action.
+If you or someone you are advocating for has a grievance, please review this page carefully to determine the best course of action.
 CBE maintains strict confidentiality in all grievance matters.

 Submitting a Grievance